August-murr/Harmlessness_Self_Evaluator/README.md

 The Mistral Harmlessness Evaluator is designed to test the harmlessness of the trained Mistral 7b Peft Adapters.
 The evaluation is based on a one-shot prompt test available [here](https://github.com/August-murr/Lab/tree/main/Self-evaluation), resulting in an 82% agreement with labeled data.

-Although the module was initially written to test Peft Adapters, a Jupyter Notebook was uploaded [here] to evaluate the base Mistral model for harmlessness.

 ## Usage

 ### Installation